 Recent Chapters in the History of Central Pier

-Still as popular today as it ever was, Central Pier is now known as the one with the fairground rides.
+Central Pier is still as popular today as it ever was, now it’s home to plenty of fairground rides.
 It’s a heady jumble of sights, sounds and smells, where loud music mixes with seagulls, and candyfloss with sea air.

 The Big Wheel